lucas-allegri/bfheroes-sound-tools/README.md

-# bfheroes-sound-tools
+# Battlefield: Heroes Sound Tools
 Useful stuff to work with Battefield: Heroes™ sound and/or music files.

 ## How to use

-1. find a __.wav__ file you want to convert. *(mp3 files just no)*
+1. Find a __.wav__ file you want to convert. *(mp3 files just no)*

-2. open a command prompt inside this folder and run any of these commands depending which task you'd like to perform:
+2. Open a command prompt inside this folder and run any of these commands depending which task you'd like to perform:

 **IN-GAME SOUND** *(eg. weapons, bullets?)*